ZiQuwi/RESILINK_Render_Server/README.md

 ## Installation

-At the root of the project folder
+At the root of the project folder:

 1. **Clone the project**: